bruvellu/cephalic-furrow/3-text/furrow.md

 represented by regions of compressed springs and positive intrinsic curvature which captures the thickness mismatch between mitotic domains and non-dividing cells ({@fig:model}B).

+# The role of mitotic domains in silico and in vivo

 <!--Bending rigidity modulates mitotic domains induced-buckling-->